tom-howard/ros/docs/COM2009/la1/week6.md

 **Step 1**

 1. First create a new package in your `catkin_ws/src` directory called `week6_vision` with `rospy`, `cv_bridge`, `sensor_msgs` and `geometry_msgs` as dependencies.
-1. Then, run `catkin build` on the package and then re-source your environment (as you'll have done so many times by now!)
+1. Then, run `catkin build` on the package and then re-source your environment (as you've done so many times by now!)
 1. In the `src` folder of the package you have just created, create a new Python file called `object_detection.py`. *What else do we need to do to this file before we can run it?* **Do it now!**
-1. Copy [the code here](object_detection), save the file, then review [the code explainer](object_detection/#explainer) so that you understand how this node works and what should happen when you run it.
+1. Copy [the code here](object_detection), save the file, then read the annotations so that you understand how this node works and what should happen when you run it. <a name="ex2_ret"></a>
 1. Run the node using `rosrun`.

-    {{< nicenote warning >}}
+    !!! warning
         This node will capture an image and display it in a pop-up window.
 Once you've viewed the image in this pop-up window **MAKE SURE YOU CLOSE THE POP-UP WINDOW DOWN** so that the node can complete its execution!
-    {{< /nicenote >}}

 1. As you should know from reading the explainer, the node has just obtained an image and saved it to a location on the filesystem.
 Navigate to this filesystem location and view the image using `eog`.

 What you may have noticed from the terminal output when you ran the `object_detection.py` node is that the robot's camera captures images at a native size of 1080x1920 pixels (you should already know this from interrogating the `/camera/rgb/image_raw/width` and `/height` messages using `rostopic echo` earlier, right?!).
 That's over 2 million pixels in total in a single image (2,073,600 pixels per image, to be exact), each pixel having a blue, green and red value associated with it - so that's a lot of data in a single image file!

-{{% nicenote note "Question" %}}
+!!! note "Question"
     The size of the image file (in bytes) was actually printed to the terminal when you ran the `object_detection.py` node.
 Did you notice how big it was exactly?
-{{% /nicenote %}}

 Processing an image of this size is therefore hard work for a robot: any analysis we do will be slow and any raw images that we capture will occupy a considerable amount of storage space.
 The next step then is to reduce this down by cropping the image to a more manageable size.